Ambrogio Ravasi

-Ambrogio Ravasi (7 February 1929 - 30 October 2020) was an Italian-born Kenyan Roman Catholic prelate who was the Bishop of the Roman Catholic Diocese of Marsabit from 1981 until 2006.
+Ambrogio Ravasi, I.M.C.
+(7 February 1929 – 30 October 2020) was an Italian-born Kenyan Roman Catholic prelate who was the Bishop of the Roman Catholic Diocese of Marsabit from 1981 until 2006.
 He was appointed bishop on 19 June 1981 by Pope John Paul II.
 His age-related resignation as bishop took effect on 25 November 2006.
 He died on 30 October 2020 as Bishop Emeritus of Marsabit.
 He was 91 years old at the time.

 Early life and education

 He was born on 7 February 1929 in Bellusco, in the Archdiocese of Milan, in Italy.

 Priest

 He was ordained a priest of the Consolata Missionaries on 9 February 1957, in Washington, DC, Archdiocese of Washington, District of Columbia, United States by Archbishop Amleto Giovanni Cicognani, Titular Archbishop of Laodicea in Phrygia.

 Bishop

 On 19 June 1981 The Holy Father John Paul II appointed him Bishop of Marsabit, Kenya.
 He was consecrated Bishop on 18 October 1981 at Bellusco, in the Archdiocese of Milan in Italy.
 The Principal Consecrator was Cardinal Maurice Michael Otunga, Archbishop of Nairobi assisted by Bishop Caesar Gatimu, Bishop of Nyeri and Bishop Ferdinando Maggioni, Bishop of Alessandria (della Paglia).
 He retired as bishop on 25 November 2006, having reached the retirement age in 2004.
 He was succeeded by Bishop Peter Kihara Kariuki, I.M.C. as the Ordinary of the diocese.
 Bishop Ambrogio Ravasi continued to stay in Marsabit as Bishop Emeritus, as he so chose.